husarion/static_docs_deprecated/src/core2/software/husarnet.md

 If Husarnet instance is not connected to the Husarion Cloud, the whitelist and /etc/hosts can only be changed by local root user.
 Otherwise, the owner of the Husarion Cloud account can also influence the configuration by adding the device to virtual robots/networks.

+# Examples #

+Sample projects using Husarnet:
+1. <a href="https://husarion.com/tutorials/husarnet/following-object-using-your-smartphone/">tutorial</a> showing how to use smartphone sensors in the robotic system through Husarnet